ENVIRONMENTALLY-FRIENDLY ENGINE

 Fig.5 Effect of Pilot Fuel Injection Pressure on Ignition and Flame Propagation

-(Upper: 50MPa, Middle: 90MPa, Lower: 130MPa)
+(upper: 50MPa, middle: 90MPa, lower: 130MPa)

-Part of this research is carried out in collaboration with universities and research institutions through joint research with engine manufacturers.
-(Click here for a book that describes the details of the spray model.)
+We carried out a part of this research in collaboration with universities and research institutions through joint research with engine manufacturers.(Click here for a book that describing the details of the spray model.)

 Fig.6 Physical Image of Spray Process and their Models